nhsbsa/nhsbsa-digital-playbook/src/data-visualisation/non-functional/non-functional-req.md

 Non-functional requirements affect the usability of a system, and if implemented correctly provide a good user experience.

-::: details Source
+::: details Source - NFR guide

 [Non-functional requirements: a guide with examples][non-func 1]

 :::

 ## Dashboard non-functional requirements

 The following are some of many factors to consider when building a data product, such as a dashboard or a report:

 - Accessibility
 - Accuracy
 - Auditing
 - Capacity
 - Confidentiality
 - Error-handling
 - Maintenance
 - Performance